PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-09 11:05:34
+Last updated: 2024-04-09 11:06:10
-Random Quote: I don't have a phone.
-I refuse to be a slave to technology. - Wednesday Addams
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven